eclipse/tiaki-java/service-discovery-lib/README.md

 ```

 ## Using DNSSEC to secure the discovery process
 The Domain Name System Security Extensions (DNSSec) is a technology designed to ensure the authenticity of DNS records  by applying PKI principles.
-The iot-discovery-services library validates the DNSSec records, which ensures that they are trustworthy.
+The Secure Service Discovery library validates the DNSSec records, which ensures that they are trustworthy.

 ## Going further into DNS-SD DNS Records
-The iot-discovery-services library abstracts the complexity of using raw DNS records.
+The Secure Service Discovery library abstracts the complexity of using raw DNS records.
 For the sake of completeness, this section describes a concrete example of provisioned DNS Records for service discovery.
 We use the command line [bind utility dig](https://www.isc.org/downloads/bind/) to retrieve the DNS Records.
 The domain name used to host this example is dns-sd.org.

 ### Listing service types
 After new service instances have been provisioned, this command lists the DNS labels for which a service type was provisioned.
 It is a query for PTR records for the "_services._dns-sd._udp" label.